PyCQA/isort/README.rst

     sections=FUTURE,STDLIB,FIRSTPARTY,THIRDPARTY,LOCALFOLDER

-You also can define your own sections and thier order.
+You also can define your own sections and their order.

 Example: